tldr-pages/tldr/pages/linux/notify-send.md

-# Notify-send
+# notify-send

 Uses the current desktop environment's notification system to create a notification.
-This should work on many modern desktop environments such as XFCE, GNOME, and Cinnamon.

 - Sends out a notification with the title "Test" and the content "This is a test"